ApurvP13/Mental-Maths-Trainer/README.md

 git clone https://github.com/ApurvP13/Mental-Maths-Trainer.git
 ```

-2. Open `Math trainer.html` in your web browser
+2. Open `index.html` in your web browser

 That's it!
 No additional setup or dependencies required.

 ## OR (without cloning)
 1. Download the zip file
-2. Extract and click open on the `Math trainer.hmtl` file to run it.
+2. Extract and click open on the `index.hmtl` file to run it.

 ## How to Use